eslint-community/eslint-plugin-es-x/docs/rules/no-date-prototype-getyear-setyear.md

 # es-x/no-date-prototype-getyear-setyear
 > disallow the `Date.prototype.{getYear,setYear}` methods

-- 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 This rule reports Annex B feature `Date.prototype.{getYear,setYear}` methods as errors.

 This rule is silent by default because it's hard to know types.
 You need to configure [the aggressive mode](../#the-aggressive-mode) or TypeScript in order to enable this rule.